Another chapter that is full of happenings.

-- My daughter told us that she believed that being put into foster care was her fault.
-She thought at first that if she could just behave long enough she would get to return to her biological home.
-She saw the situation like Hagrid.
-She now says that she knows she couldn’t stay at her home because her mom couldn’t take care of her properly.
-In fact it was dangerous.
+- One child told us that they believed that being put into foster care was their fault, that if they could just behave long enough, they would get to return to their biological home.
+They saw the situation like Hagrid.
+This child now realizes that being put into foster care has to do with what adults were doing, not the kids’ actions.

-- My middle son explained that he had no clue what was happening when he went into foster care.
-He just saw the situation as adults doing mean things to him.
-In fact he thought his whole life was going to be a series of moves from one foster home to another.
-To him adoption was just something that the adults told him about but was not something that was really going to happen.
-Now he understands that caseworkers really were trying to keep him safe, they were searching for an adoptive home for him, and his biological home just was not safe.
+- Another child explained that they had no clue what was happening when they went into foster care and just saw the situation as adults doing mean things to children.
+In fact, this child thought their whole life was going to be a series of moves from one foster home to another.
+To them, adoption was just something that the adults told them about but was not something that was really going to happen.
+Now the child understands that caseworkers really were trying to keep them safe, they were searching for an adoptive home for the child, and the biological home just was not safe.

-- My youngest son doesn’t like to brush his teeth.
+- One of my kids doesn’t like to brush their teeth.
 Can you relate to that?
-He brushes as fast as he can without hitting all the teeth with the brush.
-He only brushes his teeth so that mom and dad don’t get upset.
-He sees brushing teeth as a way of avoiding getting into trouble.
-The reality is he needs to brush his teeth so his teeth won’t get cavities and decay.
+The child brushes as fast as possible without hitting all the teeth with the brush and only brushes their teeth so that mom and dad don’t get upset.
+This child sees brushing teeth as a way of avoiding getting into trouble.
+The reality is everyone needs to brush their teeth so their teeth won’t get cavities and decay.